-- 9.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015). - 9.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 9.3 Adjacent neighbourhood plans include Much Marcle which is in the process of adoption, Woolhope, Brockhampton with Much Fawley, Brampton Abbots and Foy, Upton Bishop are in drafting stage in their production.
-These plans have not gone over and beyond the requirements set out within the Core Strategy for their area.
-Sellack is not producing an NDP, and is not an identified area for proportionate growth.

-- 9.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.5 It is unlikely that the How Caple Sollers Hope and Yatton Plan will have any incombination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross on Wye Housing Market Area in the Herefordshire Core Strategy.
+- 9.1 There are a number of potentially relevant plans and projects which may result in incombination effects with the Core Strategy across Herefordshire, these plans have been reviewed and can be found in Appendix 2 of the publication of the Herefordshire Local Plan Core Strategy Habitats Regulations Assessment (Oct 2015). - 9.2 It is seen that as this NDP does not go over and beyond the requirements set out in the Core Strategy. - 9.3 Adjacent neighbourhood plans include Little Dewchurch, Kings Caple, Fownhope have all been adopted.
+Holme Lacy, Brockhampton and Much Fawley and Llanwarne and District group will feature in the Rural Areas DPD Llangarron are in the process of drafting their reg 16 plan and Peterstow at examination stage.
+These plans have not gone over and beyond the requirements set out within the Core Strategy for their area. - 9.4 The HRA for the Core Strategy also identifies that both the Water Cycle Study for Herefordshire, which indicates the potential for planned water abstraction requirements combined with pressures on European Sites from the Core Strategy policies, and the work on the Nutrient Management Plan, to ensure the favourable conservation status of the SAC in respect of phosphate levels as soon as possible and at the latest by 2027, have both been considered as part of the in-combination assessment. - 9.5 It is unlikely that the Ballingham, Bolstone and Hentland Plan will have any in-combination effects with any plans from neighbouring parish councils as the level of growth proposed is the same as that proposed for the Ross on Wye housing Market Area in the Herefordshire Core Strategy.